rsvim/rsvim.github.io/docs/api/01__rsvim/interfaces/RsvimCmd.md

 Create a ex command with a callback function.

 :::warning
-The only builtin command `js` cannot be override.
+The builtin command `js` cannot be override.
 :::

 #### Parameters